VolvoGroup/dymoval/docs/source/getting_started_index/simulate_model.rst

 .. note::
     Given the popularity of Matlab, *Dymoval* has a builtin function that exports Signals directly in *.mat* format.

-Once you have simulated your model you should import the simulated data into Python and then you are now ready to validate your model, and guess what?
+Once you have simulated your model you should import the simulated data back into Python and then you are now ready to validate your model, and guess what?
 *Dymoval* is here for that!

 Go to the next Section to discover more.